melissa0987/Bank-Teller-Simulation/README.md

 ## Example Flow
 1. **Teller Menu**:
    - The teller is presented with a menu of options:
-     1. New Client
+     1.New Client
-     2. Existing Client
+     2.Existing Client
-     3. View All Clients
+     3.View All Clients
-     4. Exit
+     4.Exit
    - The teller can choose to add a new client, interact with an existing client, view all clients, or exit.

 2. **Handling a New Client**: